Explore health content from A to Z.

 I need information about...

-After surgery, you’ll be moved to a recovery area where you can be closely watched.
+After surgery, you’ll be moved to a recovery area, or ICU, where you can be closely watched.
 From there, you may go to a special care unit or a regular room.
-The hospital stay after minimally invasive heart surgery varies, but is often 5–7 days.
+The hospital stay after minimally invasive heart surgery varies, but is often 5 to 7 days.

 When you first wake up, you may feel groggy, thirsty, or cold.
 If the breathing tube given to you during surgery is still in place, you won’t be able to talk.
 You will have flexible tubes in your chest to drain air, blood, and fluid.
 Intravenous (IV) lines give you fluid and medications.
 Monitors record your heartbeat and the amount of oxygen in your blood.

 A nurse may give pain medications to you.
-Sometimes, a special pump (called a PCA pump) is used.
-This pump lets you give yourself small amounts of medication as you need them.
+Sometimes, a special pump is used.
+The pump is called a PCA, or patient-controlled analgesia pump.
+This pump lets you give yourself small amounts of pain medication as you need them.